-It is notable that the impact of order imbalances on pricing errors is negative for small stocks across all years (ψ is negative).
-This is inconsistent with the previously described channel of market makers facilitating selling to them in response to taking a short position.
-Rather, a negative ψ suggests that market makers lower both their bid and offer prices in response to taking a short position.
+makers lower the midquote price in response to taking a short position.
 Two points are worth noting.
 First, there is relatively more heterogeneity in the stock-day estimates for low market capitalization stocks than for medium and high market capitalization stocks as can be seen by the relatively larger standard errors.
 Second, small stocks are traded less frequently than large and medium sized stocks (see Table 1).
-A potential explanation for the negative impact of order imbalances on pricing errors is an information channel as in Glosten and Milgrom (1985) rather than an inventory channel.
-Liquidity providers are subject to adverse selection and the direction of the order imbalance as well as the trading price contain information.
+A potential explanation for the negative impact of order imbalances on pricing errors is a correction of pricing errors.
+If liquidity providers are subject to adverse selection, and the direction of the order imbalance as well as the trading price contain information, they adjust their quotes incorporating this information (Glosten and Milgrom, 1985).
 As a results, liquidity providers update their quotes in the direction of the trade.
-Moreover, this is consistent with liquidity demanding trades executing against possibly stale quotes (Budish, Cramton, and Shim, 2015; Aquilina, Budish, and O'Neill, 2021).
+Moreover, this is consistent with liquidity demanding trades executing against potentially stale quotes (Budish, Cramton, and Shim, 2015; Aquilina, Budish, and O'Neill, 2021) and the finding of Brogaard, Hendershott, and Riordan (2014) that HFTs' market orders trade in the opposite direction of pricing errors.